Toadstool-Stipe/toadstool/readme.md

 *Note:* Sinatra serves the rendered Sass from memory without generating actual CSS files.
 However, if you have CSS files in public/stylesheets, those will be served instead.
 If you edit your Sass, but don't see your changes in the browser, delete any CSS files in public/stylesheets.

-#Stipe Compass Extension
-Stipe is the life blood of the Toadstool style guide framework.
+[Stipe](https://github.com/Anotheruiguy/stipe) is the life blood of the Toadstool style guide framework.
 Consisting of a series of mixins, extends and defaults that give Toadstool that 'instant on' experience.